All About the Teacup : The Colossal Journey through 12 Centuries

 After discovering tea, the Chinese simply could not have enough of it.
 The warm brew turned into a national celebration with tea becoming an integral part of every day life.
 It was not until the 10th Century that tea began its eastward journey towards Japan.
 By then, however, tea had already established itself well among its lovers.
 The proof of which lay in more than six centuries of pottery and the various forms of the tea sets and the evolution of pottery as an industry and overseen personally by the royal families of the region.

 That tea was the choice of royal from the very beginning comes as no surprise.
 And the vessel in which tea was taken was no less worthy of folklore.
+This laid the stone for the evolution of the Teacup.

 In an article, Li Baoping from the Department of Archaeology of the University of Syndney writes, “Ceramic tea bowls are mentioned in the first major text on tea, The Classic of Tea 茶經.
 Compiled between 758–60CE by Lu Yu 陸羽 (733–804) of the Tang dynasty, this work had a profound effect on the diffusion of the tea-drinking.”